 5. Stories about motivation

 As a newly appointed supervisor I remember my boss telling me everything I would probably ever need to know about motivation.
-These were the words which have influenced my personal and professional life in countless ways for over 3 decades, he said:
+These were the words which have influenced my personal and professional life in countless ways for over 3 decades.

 ‘Maurice, the only thing you need to know about motivation is this; the only people who need to be motivated are the people who can’t see a future and that’s your job now as a leader, to help them to see the future’.

 Do you have a powerful story about what motivates you that may help others?

 Storytelling isn’t something to be reserved exclusively for children at bedtime it has a huge and incredibly powerful place in business presenting.
 Life is in fact one continuous story and we owe it to our audience to stir their imagination with the short, relevant and compelling stories that make up ours.